mouuff/trendview/README.md

 TrendView is a tool that leverages AI to analyze and visualize trends.

+## Project Status

+This project is currently in the prototype stage.
+It was built rapidly over a few days but is designed to be modular and extendable, allowing for future enhancements and integrations.

 ## Prerequisites

 Before using TrendView, ensure you have the following installed: